SERG-Delft/serg-www/content/project/afr/index.md

 # Project name (shorthand)
 name: "AFR"

+# Should project show on the homepage
+tags:
+  - cat-1
+  - featured

 # The start and end year of this project.
 # If the project is active, leave project_end empty.
 Otherwise, it becomes a past project.
 project_start: 2019